 Sec.
-2. AT THE BEGINNING of an inning or when a pitcher relieves another pitcher, one minute may be used to deliver not more than THREE PRACTICE PITCHES to the catcher or some other teammate.
+2. AT THE BEGINNING of a game or when a pitcher relieves another pitcher, not more than one minute may be used to deliver not more than TWO PRACTICE PITCHES to the catcher or some other teammate.
+Between all other innings, only one practice pitch will be permitted.